apideck-libraries/portman/CHANEGLOG.md

 ## v0.0.4 - (2021-05-18)

+### OpenApi-to-postman
+Bumped openapi-to-postman to version 2.7.0, which includes ContentCheck test capabilities Added examples for the test suite generation
+Made the "orderOfOperations" property optional

 ### CLI options
 Adds the CLI option to configure the Portman CLI in a JSON file Adds the CLI option to configure output location of the Postman file